hashicorp/packer/website/source/docs/builders/parallels-iso.html.markdown

   five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

-* `disk_size` (int) - The size, in megabytes, of the hard disk to create for the VM.
+* `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (about 40 GB).

-* `floppy_files` (array of strings) - A list of files to put onto a floppy disk that is attached when the VM is booted for the first time.
+* `floppy_files` (array of strings) - A list of files to place onto a floppy disk that is attached when the VM is booted.
 This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
-By default no floppy will be attached.
-The files listed in this configuration will all be put into the root directory of the floppy disk; sub-directories are not supported.
+By default, no floppy will be attached.
+All files listed in this setting get placed into the root directory of the floppy and the floppy is attached as the first floppy device.
+Currently, no support exists for creating sub-directories on the floppy.
+Wildcard characters (*, ?, and []) are allowed.
+Directory names are also allowed, which will add all the files found in the directory to the floppy.

-* `guest_os_type` (string) - The guest OS type being installed.
-By default this is "other", but you can get _dramatic_ performance improvements by setting this to the proper value.
-To view all available values for this run `prlctl create x --ostype list`.
-Setting the correct value hints to Parallels Desktop how to optimize the virtual hardware to work best with that operating system.

 * `guest_os_distribution` (string) - The guest OS distribution being
   installed.
 By default this is "other", but you can get dramatic